-IST provides each teacher with an annual professional development fund, to enable them to attend courses and access resources and services necessary to further their professional development.
-Teachers are normally required to contribute all of their professional development money on IB training if needed.
-It should be noted that the release of these funds is at the approval of the Director; they are not simply a cash benefit and may not be released at the teachers' request.
+IST provides each teacher with an annual

+professional development fund, to enable them to attend courses and access resources and services necessary to further their professional development.
+Teachers are normally required to contribute all of their professional development money on IB training as deemed necessary by the supervising principal.
+It should be noted that the release of these funds is at the approval of the Director; they are not simply a cash benefit and may not be released solely at the teachers' request.
 PD Funds and leave are not generally released after the non-acceptance of a contract renewal offer.